-Biblical preaching should be Bible based and Christ centred.
 God chose to use human writers to document exactly what He wants us to know.
 He breathed His Words out with no errors, so that they could be recorded and leaned upon for as long as mankind exists.
 The Word of God holds a higher authority than any other piece of literature, person, political party or organisation in the world.
-The implications of this are literally lifechanging.
+The implications of this are literally life-changing.
 The Word of God reigns supreme in our lives and we should look to it as our final authority in all matters of faith and conduct.

 Without God's Word, preaching is an endless search for topics and techniques to tickle people's ears.
-Without the Bible, opinions and emotions will formulate the sermon instead of the Word itself.1 When sinful men use their own fallen opinions and emotions to preach, they are bound to go wrong.
+Without the Bible, opinions and emotions will formulate the sermon instead of instruction from God.1 When sinful men use their own fallen opinions and emotions to preach, they are bound to go wrong.
 This destructive negligence of the Bible is observable in the sinful behaviour of Israel in the Book of Judges when "Everyone did what was right in his own eyes" Judges 17:6.

 Preaching remains a relevant practice in any culture.
 Not just any preaching, but Biblical preaching.
 Preaching is powerless if it is not from the Word, for it consists of the life changing written Word of God.
-It includes proclaiming, teaching, speaking and bearing witness.2 It calls people to action, it confronts satanic worldviews, and it challenges people to break away from sin.
+It includes proclaiming, teaching, speaking and bearing witness.
+It calls people to action, it confronts satanic worldviews, and it challenges people to break away from sin.